Biking Shimanami Kaido: Six Bridges, Six Islands

 Shimanami Kaido is by many sources considered to be among the most beautiful biking trails in the World.
 I don’t have much experience with dedicated biking trails but I have some with walking and hiking ones and they usually overlap.
 I did not think that Shimanami Kaido could make the list of “mind-blowingly beautiful” trails of the World.
 I should add that – in my very subjective opinion – the scenic beauty in Japan usually comes with a cost – the not so nice looking post World War II architecture.
 You need to have trained eyes to separate the “not so nice parts” from the “really nice parts” to have a visually satisfying experience if you are after absolute beauty (why not go to Switzerland then?) since even most nature destinations are unfortunately not immune from the post World War II architecture.
 There are of course exceptions like Kumano Kodo where there are barely any buildings to interfere with the forestry beauty (or there are beautiful ones perfectly blending with the nature) or Yakushima for pretty much the same reasons (yet I could complain about very limited number of not so nice looking buildings in Yakushima until I saw Ishigaki in Okinawa) in addition to relatively remoter parts of Hokkaido.
 I don’t think this overwhelmingly negative contrast between the nature in Japan and the surrounding architecture is immediately noticed by first time visitors since you are usually too busy admiring the differentness of Japan on your first trip to the island.
 Also the words ugly and Japan rarely make into our subconsciousness somehow since the country is always presented in such a glowing light.
-You don’t come here expecting or worrying about seeing any ugly parts – so in most cases your mind keeps being loyal to the “beautiful” image of Japan.
-Don’t get me wrong, I adore this country.
-I moved my life here after all but the reasons for which I adore Japan have very little to do with its external beauty.
+You do not come here expecting or worrying about seeing any ugly parts – so in most cases your mind keeps being loyal to the “beautiful” image of Japan.
+Do not get me wrong, I adore this country.
+I moved here after all but the reasons for which I adore Japan have very little to do with its external beauty.
 I should probably reserve this topic for another post and get back to Shimanami Kaido.

 Which Direction in Shimanami Kaido: Onomichi to Imabari

-The main Shimanami Kaido biking trail covers these two cities with Onomichi being the more beautiful one with also slightly richer transportation options.
+The main Shimanami Kaido biking trail covers these two cities Onomichi and Imabari – with Onomichi being the more beautiful one with also slightly richer transportation options.
 So I started at Onomichi as opposed to Imabari.
-At the end of the trail (where you can also leave your bike rented at Onomichi), I took the one hour ferry to Sashima Island for my lovely accommodation at Shiomi House.
+At the end of the trail (where you can also leave your bike rented at Onomichi), I took the one hour ferry to Kamijima Island for my stay at lovely Shiomi House.
 It is usually reported that riding from Imabari to Onomichi is a little easier especially in winter when the wind blows hard.
 I don’t think it would have mattered much when I rode the trail in late May and the second half of the trail is much more beautiful than its initial leg.
 That worked well for me as I like to save the best for the last.
 I usually feel naturally high during the initial leg of any trail just out of pure excitement in any case so the goods views work great just around the time I start feeing slightly less enthusiastic.
 There are six islands covered by the main trail but you can always take a detour and check out the other tiny islands.
 I sticked to the main trail as I had extra two days after the ride to cover the other islands.
 The first island Mukaishima is just to get you started and does not offer much in terms of the views.
 Oh also, you need to take allegedly the shortest ferry ride in the World (four minutes) to get to the island from Onomichi since the bridge has no path for bikers/pedestrians.
 If you rent your bike at the general “biking terminal” by the port at Onomichi – the ferry is just within a minute walk.
 The path then takes you through Innoshima, Ikujichima, Omishima, Hakatajima and Oshima Islands before you get on the legendary 4kms long Kurushima-Kaikyo Bridge, which is actually composed of 3 different suspension bridges.
 It is beautiful.
 Everything about it is beautiful, the spiral road climbing up to it, the view from the sea level while the small fishing boats look like they are guarding the bridge, the ride on it, which feel endless in a very good way.
 Oh also the tiny island below and the lighthouse.
 It is definitely a great way to finish a 75km journey.
 By the time you get off the bridge, you will be in Shikoku – Japan’s fourth largest island and the border town of Imabari is where the trail ends.

 I did the Shimanamin Kaido ride on a Sunday and Inamari City was in a very sleepy mood when I finally arrived there.
-I returned the bike to the terminal right by the JR Station and walked to the port to take the ferry to Sashima Island.
+I returned the bike to the terminal right by the JR Station and walked to the port to take the ferry to Kamijima Island.
 The ferries also take the bikes (with the exception of maybe one ride a day as I was told by the lovely Canadian couple I met at my accommodation) and are not too cheap.
 I paid around 1500 Yen for a 50 minute ride.
 It was however nice to view the bridges from the sea level on the way back.
-Sashima Island is one of the tiniest islands in its area and is home to approximately 500 people.
-It is such a lovely island with an amazing guesthouse and one of the nicest cafes that I came across in anywhere in Japan – Book Cafe Okappa.
+Sashima Island included in theKamijima Island group is one of the tiniest islands in its area and is home to approximately 500 people.
+It is such a lovely island with an amazing guesthouse – Shiomi House- and one of the nicest cafes that I came across in anywhere in Japan – Book Cafe Okappa.
 They serve pizza during the weekdays in addition to breakfast and curry is added to the menu on the weekends.
 They also have all sorts of drinks including bottled craft beer.
 It was also nice to discover that the only other guest at the cafe and I lived within 10 minutes walk of each other in Tokyo.
 As for Shiomi House – where I spent two nights, it is definitely a destination on its own.
 The hosts Keiko and Mie are very nice and their kindness, enthusiasm about the area and helpful tips definitely add to your experience.
 Mie is also a great cook and you can get your breakfast and dinners at the guesthouse for a very little cost for the amazing food they cook (1000 Yen/dinner, 400Yen/breakfast).
-I shared the guesthouse with a very fun Canadian couple and their little baby for two nights and we were joined by a lovely Japanese lady from Tokyo on our second night, who came to the area in search of the best ways to cultivate lemon trees in Tokyo!
+I shared the guesthouse with a nice Canadian couple and their little baby for two nights and we were joined by a lovely Japanese lady from Tokyo on our second night who came to the area in search of the best ways to cultivate lemon trees in Tokyo!
 I should have maybe learnt about that as well since lemon is always a big part of my diet (like many Turks) and it is a little expensive in Japan.
 Speaking of Turkish diet, I was absolutely shocked to see the dinner table filled with Turkish dishes on my second night at Shiomi House.
 Mie overheard that I missed Turkish food and she cooked a Turkish feast for the dinner.
 It was one of the nicest surprises that anyone has done for me.
 I was really moved.

 On my no biking day, I walked to the nearby Yuge Island crossing the bridge (30mns walk).
-Yuge Island is where the people of Sashima go to for their grocery shopping as there are no other stores on Sashima, not even a convenience store.
+Yuge Island is where the people of Kamijima go to for their grocery shopping as there are no other stores on Kamijima, not even a convenience store.
 I had lunch at the cozy Canteen Maru Farm where the owners serve dishes cooked with their organically grown vegetables.
 I had a delicious vegetable tempura and a great time chatting with one of the owners.
 It was very interesting to see her story of moving to Yuge Island.
 Japanese government supports and incentivizes people to move outside of Tokyo due to the declining population in rural areas in Japan.
 There are also numerous empty houses deserted by their owners.

 I did the trail at the end of May and it was not too hot except for two hours between noon and 2pm.
 I think the road may be more challenging during the infamously rainy June in Japan and very hot months of July and August.
 I personally enjoy getting tired at the end of a trail and feeling it at my legs at night.
 So I was happy that I did the trail in one day and spent the rest of my days exploring the other islands by walking.
 If you are not like me, you can easily split the trail into three days by also taking many of the detours taking you to shrines, view points, rose gardens and even art museums and spending the night on a different island each evening.